Genus two partition functions of chiral conformal field theories: Acknowledgements

 \section{Acknowledgements}

 We thank Terry Gannon for a useful conversation and subsequent correspondence.
+We are particularly grateful to Ida Zadeh for pointing out sign mistakes in appendix C of a previous version of this article.
 C.A.K.\ thanks the Pauli Center for support during his visit to ETH.
 The research of M.R.G.\ is partially supported by the Swiss National Science Foundation, while the research of R.V.\ is supported by an INFN Fellowship.

 {\Alph{section}.\arabic{equation}}